If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 However, if the option remains checked even after the development has been completed, then search engine bots don’t crawl that particular site keeping it out of the ranking.

 If your website does not appear in the search results, then make sure that you have unchecked the option of Search Engine Visibility.

 You will find this option in WP Admin Dashboard >> Setting >> Reading once you log in to your website.

 Uncheck the box in front of Search Engine Visibility and save the changes you have made.

 You might have heard the terms permalink & canonical URL.
-What is the meaning of them?
-How they affect SEO?
+What is their meaning of them?
+How do they affect SEO?

-Canonical a.k.a. preferred URL contains the words explaining the contents on your page and make search engines as well as human visitors easy to understand your page contents.
+Canonical a.k.a. preferred URL contains the words explaining the contents on your page and makes search engines as well as human visitors easy to understand your page contents.

-As search engines treat canonical URL authoritative, setting up your web page URLs canonical adds an advantage in your SEO campaign.
+As search engines treat canonical URLs as authoritative, setting up your web page URLs canonical adds an advantage to your SEO campaign.

 Some examples of the canonical URL are